What are Overlays?

 Text Overlays

-Almost any need for text on the screen can be addressed with Text Overlays.
-There are four ways to add a Text Overlay:
+Any need for text on the screen can be addressed with Text Overlays.
+There are two main types of Text Overlays:

-Copy text from anywhere on your Mac.
+• Copy text from anywhere on your Mac.
 Edit menu ➝ Paste as Overlay will allow you to paste in plain or styled text.

 You can apply a shadow or an outer glow effect to all of the text.
 To add an emoji, click the 😀 smiling emoji button and select from the menu.